isabella232/presentation-druxt_101/slides.md

 </div>

 <!--
-Druxt is built off of Vue and Nuxt, making it an Intuitive, Progressive, Decoupled Drupal framework.
+Druxt is Vue.js 2 and Nuxt.js 2, and support will be added for Vue 3 and Nuxt 3 in the future.
 -->

 ---